What exactly is technical translation from the linguistic point of view?

 What does the technical translation process look like?

 Technical translation, similarly to any other type of translation, is not a linear process and looks more like chaotic efforts to clean up one’s house before a new person moves in together with all their belongings.
 This person has to fit (translate) the old furniture (words) into the new rooms (language).
 They come back to the same place at multiple occasions moving or removing objects in order to create a new whole.
 The objects have different colours and sizes and it is possible to combine them with other objects.
 The work is finished when everything fits in perfectly and both the host as well as the person who moves in are satisfied with the final outcome and have no doubts about it.

-How does ATT.PL Technical Translation Agency work with the text received from the translator?
+How does ATT Interwers Technical Translation Agency work with the text received from the translator?

-The process of translating technical texts at ATT.PL begins with determining the format of the supplied documents and checking the word count.
+The process of translating technical texts begins with determining the format of the supplied documents and checking the word count.
 Back in the days, the documents were delivered as hard copies.
-Nowadays this applies only to old technical documentation but a majority of texts are supplied in the electronic versions.
+Nowadays this applies only to old technical documentation, a majority of texts are supplied in the electronic versions.
 The formats which are used the most frequently include Word, PDF, Excel and Power Point.